tags : Cryptography, Data Structures, HMAC, Encryption

 Password Hashing

-- This is similar to KDF
+- This is essentially KDF applied to passwords

 Encryption